 Daniel Therrien was appointed Privacy Commissioner of Canada in 2014 after three decades as a lawyer with various federal government departments that regularly deal with human rights issues.
 He began his federal government career practising correctional law before moving into immigration law, becoming Assistant Deputy Attorney General responsible for the Public Safety, Defence and Immigration portfolio in 2005.
 In that capacity, Daniel served in a leadership role giving legal advice to government on public safety and national security issues.
 He was also instrumental in negotiating the privacy principles that now govern information sharing between Canada and the U.S. under the Beyond the Border accord.

-Daniel was elected to the Committee in 2015.
+Marguerite was elected to the Committee in 2017.